 - What is your best subject in school?
 Why do you enjoy it?

 - Which family member do you have the most in common with?
-What ways are you different from one another?
+In what ways are you different from one another?

 - Describe your bedroom, using all five senses.
 Use lots of descriptive words and specific details.